Klay Thompson, Stephen Curry lead Warriors past Trail Blazers for 5th straight win - KTVZ

 The Splash Brothers combined for 22 points in the third quarter to pace the Warriors to a 12-point advantage to start the fourth.
 Thompson, who has scored at least 20 points in his last five games after a sluggish start, had 11 straight points in the quarter – hitting back-to-back 3s.

+Curry said that Thompson has been letting the game come to him in this recent stretch.

+“Consistently, the ball is moving, he’s finding good looks — and that’s the Klay Thompson we know,” Curry said.

 The five-game winning streak matches Golden State’s longest of the season.
 The Warriors improved to 15-14, their first time over .500 since Nov.
-12 as they head into a Christmas showdown at Denver.
+12 as they head into a Christmas showdown at the defending champion Denver Nuggets.

+“Marquee game on Christmas, it’s going to be a great atmosphere,” Curry said.
+“We’ve been in that environment before, so understanding what it’s going be like on the road.”

 Golden State improved to 3-0 against Portland this month, beating the Trail Blazers at home Dec.
 6 and on the road Dec.
 17.